maaz-0/r365-challenge-calculator/README.md

 ## Rules

 - Numbers greater than 1000 are ignored
-- Negative numbers are not allowed (will throw an exception)
+- Negative numbers:
+  - Not allowed by default
+  - Can be enabled with --allow-negative flag
 - Invalid numbers are treated as 0
 - Multiple delimiters can be used together
 - Delimiters can be of any length